 You walk by the street thinking of your daily routine when for some reason a cat caught your attention.
 You refuse to believe that this is important but the cat for some reason follows you and tries even harder to make you turn around.
 The cat is the personification of intuition (click here to read more about Cats as totem animals).
 When a Cat appears out of nowhere and for some reason and you can’t help but notice their weird and cute moves, it’s an omen (or omens) that you have to listen to your heart.

-White Cats: symbolise fertility and change in romantic affairs
+- White Cats: symbolize fertility and change in romantic affairs

-Orange Cats: symbolise different planes of existence and spiritual travels
+- Orange Cats: symbolize different planes of existence and spiritual travels

-Black Cats: symbolise the change of Luck (for good or ill) and Wisdom
+- Black Cats: symbolize the change of Luck (for good or ill) and Wisdom